Semi-Supervised Empirical Risk Minimization: Using unlabeled data to improve prediction: Semi-Supervised OLS

 In the random-$\beta$ scenario (Figure \ref{f2}), the unsupervised estimation of the threshold-values is calculated according to the formulas in Section \ref{Uns_est}, referring to the ratio $\sigma^2/\tau^2$.
 The supervised simulation is carried out for a range of $\sigma^2$ that covers both $\Breve{F}$ and $\Breve{U}$, while $\tau^2$ is fixed at $1$.
 We mark the estimated threshold-values $\Breve{U}$ and $\Breve{F}$ by vertical blue dashed lines, as well as the value of $\tilde{t}$ according to (\ref{t_tilde}) by vertical black dashed line.

-We can see good agreement between the unsupervised simulations and the prediction error curves in the supervised-simulations.
+We can see good agreement between the unsupervised simulations and the prediction error curves in the supervised-simulations: the curve of $R(\Breve{\beta})$ intersects with $R(\hat{\beta})$ ($R(0)$) in the estimated point of $\Breve{F}$ ($\Breve{U}$).
 As expected, $R(\Breve{\beta})$ is lower than $R(\tilde{\beta})$ in all six scenarios.
 Moreover, we can see that the Gaussian covariates comply with the Sandwich phenomenon while the Uniform ($t(8)$) covariates have some range of $\sigma^2$ for which $\tilde{\beta}$ substantially outperforms (underperforms) both $\hat{\beta}$ and the null model.
 This demonstrates the role of the fourth moment regarding the effectiveness of the SSL.
 We can also see that $R(\beta^D)$ is lower than $R(\hat{\beta})$ in all six scenarios, over the entire range, and is the best estimator in the random-$\beta$ scenario.